 Market Participant: A legal entity as defined in the MISO Tariff.
 A Market Participant is qualified pursuant to procedures established by MISO to submit bilateral transaction schedules to MISO; submit bids to purchase, and /or offers to supply electricity in the Day-Ahead and/or Real-Time energy markets; hold Financial Transmission Rights (FTRs) and submit bids to purchase, and/or offers to sell such rights; and settle all payments and charges with MISO.

-Parent Entity: The higher ranking Entity to whom a Committee, Subcommittee, Working Group, Task Force or Task Team reports.
+Parent Entity: The higher-ranking Entity to whom a Committee, Subcommittee, Working Group, Task Force or Task Team reports.

 Roll Call: A counting of a motion vote whereby each Voting Member is required to state their corporate identity and vote or abstain on the motion.